allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

 ![demo screenshot](best_paper_pie.png)

+This pie chart was a very simple example.
+If you like writing HTML and CSS and JavaScript, the sky is the limit for what you can customize.

-While you can use this to impress your boss, it can also be valuable for debugging misbehaving models.
+And while you can certainly use this to impress your boss, it can also be valuable for debugging misbehaving models.
-Just modify your `Model.forward()` to output whatever model internals you're curious about, and use a custom demo to visualize those internals on different inputs.
+Just modify your `Model.forward()` to output whatever model internals you're curious about, and then use a custom demo to visualize those internals on a variety of different inputs.

 Happy demo-ing!